Lean's Link Android SDK is a Kotlin library, distributed as a AAR/JAR and distributed via Jitpack.

 The createBeneficiary method is used to authorize an additional payment destination for an existing payment source in the Payments API.

 NOTE: We have renamed the updatePaymentSource() method on the Link SDK.
 It will now be called createBeneficiary().
 The updatePaymentSource() method is now deprecated.
-Please use the new link method as detailed below.
+Please use the new method as detailed below.

 lean.createBeneficiary(